-If you want to speed up the process, I also created comprehensive training programs you can invest in that show you exactly how to get better in sales.
+If you want to speed up the process, I also created Cardone University to show you exactly how to get better in sales.
 I’ve worked with Fortune 500 companies like Google, Sprint, Toyota, Aflac, and thousands more—and if my programs work for them, I know my short videos customized for individuals like you, will help you.

 But as I mentioned earlier, your goal is to increase your income.
 This is because saving is not king…